syncfusion/blazor-docs/src/notifications/toast/config.md

 ## Progress bar

 By default, the `ShowProgressBar` is not enabled.
 If it is enabled, it can visually indicate how long to get toast expires.
-Based on the `TimeOut` property, progress bar will appear.
+Based on the `Timeout` property, progress bar will appear.

 ## Newest on top